Home / ISO 27001 Clauses / The Ultimate Guide to ISO 27001 Clause 5.3: Organisational Roles, Responsibilities and Authorities

 • Communicates information security to the organisation

-Third Party Management
+The Third Party Manager

 • Ensures effective third-party management of all suppliers and third parties in line with the third-party management policies and processes